 A CV that can demonstrate your commitment to the profession, for example by completing mini-pupillages and any other form of law-related work experience, as well as extracurricular activities including public speaking/mooting and pro bono work, will also help.

-Which BPTC course?
+Which BPTC provider?

 It is important you find the course that suits your requirements.
 You should attend different providers’ open days or evenings and speak to current and former students.